 2. Attain a grade point average of at least 2.67 in all baccalaureate course work or a grade point average of at least 2.75 in the last 60 semester or 90 quarter units attempted.

 3. Complete and pass an interview with department faculty.

-4. Submit two letters of recommendation.
+4. Submit one letter of recommendation.

 5. Submit a typed personal statement describing why you have chosen teaching as a career, what you hope to accomplish as a teacher, and how you view the role of the teacher.

 6. Submit a negative tuberculosis skin test taken within the last 4 years or chest X-ray taken within the last eight years.
 Tuberculosis clearance must be valid through student teaching.